 - How and where can I go through the training academy?
 Our training academy is designed and operated for those firefighter-recruits who are hired after our testing process.

 - Do you have a reserve, cadet, or volunteer program?
-Yes
+(Click for more information.)

 - Do you have a citizen ride along program?
-Yes, but it is a limited program and not intended for regular recurring ride alongs.
+Yes, but it is a limited program and not intended for regular reocurring ride alongs.
 For information call the administrative offices at 480-858-7200.

 - What can I do to prepare for the application process?
 Evaluate any fire science classes offered at a college near you.
 Be physically fit, specifically in the areas of cardiovascular and upper body strength.
 Familiarize yourself with fire department operations and programs.

 - How often do you hire?
 We hire off of our eligibility list periodically throughout the year as openings occur from retirement or new positions developed.